patternfly/patternfly-org/packages/theme-patternfly-org/pages/global-css-variables.md

   ```

 <br/>
-Component variables can be found listed at the bottom of each component page (ex: [button css variables](/components/button#css-variables)).
+Component variables are listed at the bottom of each component page (for example, [button css variables](/components/button#css-variables)).

-Note that all component variables are declared at the top component level (ex: `.pf-c-button`).
+Note that all component variables are declared at the top component level (for example, `.pf-c-button`).
 The component variable table linked above also shows all usages of each variable and the values they evaluate to in each case - expand any component variable row to view the global variable it is mapped to.

 ![Component variable mapping](./img/component-variable-mapping.png)